Seface-Blocks/seface-server-selector/README.md

 ### About Seface Plugin
 ---
-Seface Plugin has the function to improve the experience with common actions in professional build servers.
+Seface Server Selector has the function to improve the experience with BungeeCord network.

 ### Development
 ---